tiwariaayushmaan/C-Piscine/README.md

 🙏 Acknowledgments
 I extend sincere thanks to the following contributors to this journey:

-42 Berlin Staff – For providing guidance, structure, and support
+42 Heilbronn Staff – For providing guidance, structure, and support

 Evaluation Team (The Grizzlies) – For insightful feedback that encouraged deeper reflection